 The BSc in Mathematics and Philosophy provides the opportunity to study both subjects in depth while also exploring how they are related through logic and philosophy of mathematics.
-In addition to Central Themes in Philosophy and Symbolic Logic during your first year, you’ll also take core Maths modules in analysis, geometry, abstract algebra, and probability which will prepare you for more advanced work in mathematics.
+In addition to Central Themes in Philosophy and Symbolic Logic during your first year, you’ll also take core mathematics modules in analysis, geometry, abstract algebra, and probability, which will prepare you for more advanced work in mathematics.

 Are there true but unprovable statements?
 How is mathematics related to computation and to the empirical sciences?

 - A fully integrated degree programme, not just modules from two departments.

 - Many specialised modules: Gödel's completeness and incompleteness theorems, set theory, modal logic, philosophy of mathematics, logic, computation, science...

 - Opportunties to study abroad, both in Europe and North America.

 - Large and active faculties in both mathematics and philosophy.

 - Strong record placing students in postgraduate and professional programmes.

 In your first year you will take the following core modules: